Rodolfo Gonzales

 Rodolfo "Corky" Gonzales (June 18, 1928 – April 12, 2005) was a Mexican-American boxer, poet, political organizer, and activist.
 He was one of many leaders for the Crusade for Justice in Denver, Colorado.
 The Crusade for Justice was an urban rights and Chicano cultural urban movement during the 1960s focusing on social, political, and economic justice for Chicanos.
 Gonzales convened the first-ever Chicano Youth Liberation Conference in 1968, which was poorly attended due to timing and weather conditions.
 He tried again in March 1969, and established what is commonly known as the First Chicano Youth Liberation Conference.
 This conference was attended by many future Chicano activists and artists.
 It also birthed the Plan Espiritual de Aztlán, a pro-indigenist manifesto advocating revolutionary Chicano nationalism and self-determination for all Chicanos.
 Through the Crusade for Justice, Gonzales organized the Mexican American people of Denver to fight for their cultural, political, and economic rights, leaving his mark on history.
-He was honored with a Google Doodle in continued celebration of National Hispanic Heritage Month in the United States on 30 September 2021.
+He was honored with a Google Doodle in continued celebration of National Hispanic Heritage Month in the United States on October 1, 2021.

 Early life

 Rodolfo Gonzales was born the youngest of Federico and Indalesia Gonzales's eight children in Denver, Colorado in 1928.
 His father had immigrated to Colorado at an early age from Chihuahua, Mexico.
 Even as an immigrant, Federico Gonzales taught the histories of Mexico's struggle against Spanish domination and against Porfirio Díaz.
 Federico Gonzales imparted his knowledge to his son, a struggle that culminated in the Mexican Revolution (1910–1920).
 Rodolfo’s mother, Indalesia Gonzales, died when Rodolfo was two years old; his father never remarried.

-Gonzales and his siblings were raised in Denver's tough "Eastside Barrio", where the Great Depression took an even heavier toll on Mexican Americans.
+His siblings were raised in Denver's tough "Eastside Barrio", where the Great Depression took an even heavier toll on Mexican Americans.
 However, according to Gonzales, "though the Depression was devastating to so many, we, as children, were so poor that it was hardly noticed".
 The Gonzaleses were a very poor family.
 Gonzales, along with his mother and siblings worked in the fields, and his father worked hard in the coal mines to provide for the family throughout Gonzales's life.
 Gonzales attended high schools in Colorado and New Mexico while simultaneously working in the beet fields, and graduated from Manual High School at the age of 16.
 Since his youth he demonstrated a fiery tendency, which caused his uncle to say that "He was always popping off like a cork.
 So, we called him Corky."
 The nickname stuck.

 In February 1949, at the age of 21, Gonzales married Geraldine Romero, aged 17/18.
 They had eight children, who eventually took on their father's legacy of the Crusade for Justice.